jareddonovan/creative-coding/docs/tutorials/tut04/index.md

 ---

 <p class="lead">
-  In this week's tutorial we'll look at using Bitmaps and Scalable Vector Graphic (SVG) files in Processing.
+  In this week's tutorial we'll look at using image files in p5js.
 We'll look at how we can access the color of each pixel, how to slice up a bitmap to create new images.
 We'll use this to create animated "sprites" with image sequences.
 The outcomes of the in class activity will form part of the assignment 1 submission.